Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 4 Best Neighborhoods & Areas to Stay in Arvada

-If you want to stay in Arvada proper, you’ll want to be near Olde Town Arvada.
-The area is walkable and has shops, eateries, galleries, and other fun spots.
+If you want to stay in Arvada proper, you’ll want to be near Olde Town.
+This area is walkable and has shops, eateries, galleries, and other fun things to do.

 Westminster is a nearby town with reasonably-priced hotels and lots of chain restaurants.
 Wheat Ridge is between Arvada and Denver, while Golden is closer to the foothills.
-All are safe, accessible, and some of the best Denver suburbs.
+All are safe, accessible, and some of the best metro area suburbs.

 Olde Town Arvada

-Downtown Arvada is a fun, quaint place to stay!
-There aren’t many chain hotels here, so most of your options will be short-term rental homes and apartments.
+Downtown Arvada is a fun, quaint place to stay.
+Aside from Hilton Garden Inn and Residence Inn Arvada, there aren’t many hotels here.
+Most of your options will be short-term rental homes and apartments.

 Olde Town has walkable restaurants, coffee shops, stores, and more.
 There’s also a light rail station in this area, which makes getting around Denver and other nearby areas easy.